-(1) Introduction of paper 140 Philosophy of Social Science, removal of paper 106 Philosophy of Science and Social Science.

-(2) Paper title change from Comparative Demographic Systems to Demography and Population to align with Human Sciences who convene the paper.
+- (1) Labour Economics and Inequality is being removed as a politics option paper.
+It will continue to be offered as an economics special paper in the years it is offered. - (2) Removal of the restrictions placed on Philosophy-Economics route who have previously been limited to one Politics paper. - (3) Introduction of paper 140 Philosophy of Social Science, removal of paper 106 Philosophy of Science and Social Science. - (4) Changes to Economics thesis proposal process. - (5) Paper title change from Comparative Demographic Systems to Demography and Population to align with Human Sciences who convene the paper.

-(3) Changes to Economics thesis submission guidance.